boscoh/tkform/readme.md

         push_file_list_param(param_id, load_file_text, is_label=True)

     This creates a button, which, when clicked, triggers an open file dialog box to chose multiple files.
 Files chosen here will pop up in a table of files.
-This table of files can be reordered.
-The file entries can be given an optional label as determined by the `is_label` flag.
-As well, the file entries can be removed.
+This may include an optional label for each file as determined by the `is_label` flag.
+This table of files can be reordered, or removed.
+When the submit button is pressed, the widget will return a list of tuples in `params` of the run function.
+In the tuple, the first element is the filename, with an optional second element corresponding to the label.

 - directory list loader